 The existing project adopted as HD 59-644 in 1910 and modified as HD 73-275 in 1935.
-This provided for a channel 8 feet deep and 150 feet wide in Delaware Bay across Maurice Cove to the mouth; thence a channel 7 feet deep, 100 feet wide to the fixed bridge at Millville, 21.5 miles above the mouth, and then 60 feet wide to the mill dam, a further distance of one-half mile, including a turning basin 7 feet deep at Millville.
-The total length of the section included in the project was about 24 miles.
-All depths refer to the plane of mean low water.
+This provides for a channel 7 feet deep and 150 feet wide in Delaware Bay across Maurice Cove to the mouth; thence a channel 7 feet deep, 100 feet wide to the fixed bridge at Millville, 21.5 miles above the mouth, and then 60 feet wide to the mill dam, a further distance of one-half mile, including a turning basin 7 feet deep at Millville.
+The total length of the section included in the project is about 24 miles.
 The extreme tide range is from about 1 foot below mean low water to about 1 foot above mean high water.
-The Maurice River supports local fishing and ship repair industries.
-The shipyard performs repairs on Federally owned assets, which server the greater Philadelphia Port Complex.
+The Maurice River supports local fishing, the oyster industry and ship repair industries.
+The shipyards perform repairs on Federally owned assets including USACE and US Coast Guard vessels, which serve the greater Philadelphia Port Complex.